agentnova/Enma-bot/README.md

 # Enma-bot
->Translator bot written in python using google translator api.
+>Translator telegram bot written in python using google translator api.
 >instantly translates words and phrases between English and over 100 other languages to മലയാളം..🤗🤗🤗

 ### Libraries used